Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-Let's first see how this inequality implies our statement.
-So, as $q\geq 2$ then $C_x$ moves in a non-trivial family on $S$, even after an appropriate desingularization on $S$.
-Corollary~1.2 from \cite{EL93} then yields $(C_x^2)\geq q^2-q$.
-Finally, the above inequality and Hodge index imply the following sequence of inequalities
+First, let's see how it implies our statement.
+As $q\geq 2$, $C_x$ moves in a non-trivial family on $S$, even after passing to a resolution of $S$.
+Now, \cite[Corollary 1.2]{EL93} yields $(C_x^2)\geq q^2-q$.
+The above inequality and Hodge index would finish the proof, as they imply the following sequence of inequalities